songbird-software/gbf-slimer/README.md

 # gbf-slimer
-An AHK newbie's solution to GBF's lack of a quest repeat
+An AHK newbie's solution to Granblue Fantasy's lack of a quest repeat

 ## About
 Granblue Fantasy has been out for ten years now, and we still don't have an auto-repeat for simple quests like slimes.